SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

 "instance constructor.
 If a class has, actual parameters must be provided.
 DATA(ref_mand_param) = NEW another_class( ip1 = ... ip2 = ... ).

-"Older syntax
+"Older syntax, replaced by NEW operator
+"However, the CREATE OBJECT is required in dynamic object creation.
-"CREATE OBJECT ref3.
-"Type derived from already declared ref3 "CREATE OBJECT ref4 TYPE some_class.
+CREATE OBJECT ref3.
+"Type derived from already declared ref3 CREATE OBJECT ref4 TYPE some_class.
 "Corresponds to the result of the expression above
 ```

 <p align="right"><a href="#top">⬆️ back to top</a></p>

 ### Working with Reference Variables

-Some examples for working with reference variables:
+This section covers some aspects of working with reference variables.

 **Assigning Reference Variables**